Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 Before you can assign uploaded content to your users, you must verify and publish one or more language files for the content set.

-How can I preview my uploaded content before assigning it in a training campaign?
+How can I preview my uploaded content before assigning it to a training campaign?

-After your uploaded content has been verified and published, you can preview your course from the View Content page.
-Click the Preview link toward the right side of any language file that has been added to the content set.
+After your uploaded content has been verified and published, select View from the Actions menu.
+This opens the module description page.
+Select Preview from the Actions menu on the right side of any language file that has been added to the content set.

 Why am I getting an error message when trying to upload my SCORM or video file?